Introduction to Electronics (1 ECTS)

 Description:

-The Introduction to Electronics course is designed to review or introduce the electronics concepts at the L3 level (Science SPI track) that will be used and further developed within the TU the Master’s in Science and Digital Technology for Health.TU to provide students with an overview of the concepts covered and a means of self-assessing their mastery of these skills at the start of the program.
+The Introduction to Electronics course is designed to review or introduce the electronics concepts at the L3 level (scientific track, SPI) that will be used and further developed as part TU the TU in the Master’s program in Science and Digital Technology for Health.TU to provide students with an overview of the concepts covered and a way to self-assess their mastery of these skills at the start of the program.

 Objectives:

-Acquisition of skills equivalent to a three-year degree in Electronics.
+Acquisition of skills equivalent to a three-year post-secondary degree (Bac+3) in Electronics.

 Introduce the concept of “building blocks” and the basic concepts of electronics by drawing analogies based on three parallels between a biological system/device (familiar to students with a background in biology) and an electronic system/device (understood by students through analogy).